These resources will help you lay the foundation for a strong communications strategy for your small museum or historic site.

 Social Media for Social Justice

-Another use for social media within museums, is social media for social justice.
-Some museum practitioners who are committed to diversity and inclusion, have made social justice as part of their concerns.
-Topics of which they use social media to engage in vary.
+Another use for social media within museums is social media for social justice.
+Some museum practitioners who are committed to diversity and inclusion have made social justice as part of their concerns.
+The museum community can use social media to engage with a variety of issues and current events.
 In particular, Aleia Brown and Adrian Russell have created the hashtag #museumsrespondtoferguson and since then have created weekly chats on Twitter to engage all interested in discussions about social justice and museums.
 They have created an archive of their conversations as well as resources.